Edit on GitHub

 OpenCR Setup

-1. Connect the OpenCR to the Rasbperry Pi using the micro USB cable.
+1. Connect the OpenCR to the Rasbperry Pi using a micro USB cable.

-2. Install required packages on the Raspberry Pi to upload the OpenCR firmware.
+2. Install the required packages on the Raspberry Pi in order to upload the OpenCR firmware.

 [Turtlebot3 SBC]